luisreyesoliva/dockerlab/README.md

     In play-with-docker, click the link `5001` that should appear near the top of your session.
 If all else fails: `curl localhost:5001` works...

-    You should see "hello world!" on your browser.
+    You should see "hola Kuberneteadores!" on your browser.

 1. Check the log output of the container.